JustinData/GA-WDI-Work/w06/d02/ASSIGNMENT_FILES/calc/calc.md

     * [Built in matchers with Rspec:](https://www.relishapp.com/rspec/rspec-expectations/v/2-14/docs/built-in-matchers)
 4. [What is that context thing again and when do we use it?](http://betterspecs.org/#contexts)
 5. Revisit the Water Bottle example from yesterday.
 What questions do you still have?

+#### Bonus

+Add functionality so that you can drink from your water bottle 5 times instead of just once after you fill it.
+What would you want to test for?